Nasim-Mahmud/Sending-emails-using-Python-smtplib/README.md

 <ol> Go to Account info --> Account security --> Generate and manage password --> Login again --> Write down the app name and then click generate password. </ol>
 <ol> Copy that password and paste it as the value of <b>my_pass</b> variable.</ol>

+It is most important to fill up the sender email, receiver email and sender app very carefully to avoid any errors.
+Don't use any actual email password for safety purpose.

 Happy Coding :D